shin10567/Morinus-Source-Codes/README.md

 #### 9.0.3
 - Primary Directions options now allow Dsc and IC to be controlled independently.
 - Updated an error message that incorrectly instructed users to check a nonexistent question-mark.
+#### 9.0.4
+- Arabic Parts changed
+    - Revamped the settings UI for Arabic Parts.
+    - In Tables, formulas are now displayed using symbols.
+    - Arabic Parts can now be displayed on the chart’s outer wheel.